AtrazineC/CMPUT291_A3/README.txt

 In the above query, randomPostalCode is the randomly selected postal code.

 We assumed SQLite would create an index for Customers.customer_id since it is a primary key, but this would not help us with Customer.customer_postal_code = randomPostalCode.
-We chose to create an index on Customers.customer_postal_code and Orders.customer_id which allows us to avoid accessing Cusomers.
+We chose to create an index on Customers.customer_postal_code and Orders.customer_id which allows us to avoid accessing Customers.

 ## Query 2:
 We executed the following SQL query: